Unable to watch Brian’s video? Read his story below

 My name is Brian Wright and I’m 34 years old.
 I currently work in logistics.
 I’m an eight-year military veteran and an alumnus of Georgia State University.

 I found out that I had erectile dysfunction when I was around 18 or 19.
 Like I said, I had the problem the entirety of my adult life.
 I was able to get an erection, but I was not able to maintain an erection.
-I sought treatment with a general practitioner when I was around 20 years old and he prescribed to me Viagra and Cialis, but he also told me during that visit that the problem was likely psychological, and what do you do what that kind of information at 20 years old?
+I sought treatment with a general practitioner when I was around 20 years old and he gave me prescription to ED pills, but he also told me during that visit that the problem was likely psychological, and what do you do what that kind of information at 20 years old?

 I went to the pharmacy to get the prescription filled and I tried it and it did not work for me, so I actually went on for another couple of years with nothing and then around 23 I heard an ad on the radio for the Men’s Clinic.
 I stopped there to get penile injections.